SutheeDev/The-Bloc-Camp/README.md

 ## Technologies Used <a name="technologies"></a>

 The Bloc Camp website and application were created using various technologies to ensure a smooth and practical user experience.
-Here are some technologies I incorporated into this project.
+Here are some technologies I incorporated into this project. <br><br>

 | **Frontend**     | **Backend**          | **Security**           | **Utility**   | **Database** | **Deployment** |
 | :--------------- | :------------------- | :--------------------- | :------------ | :----------- | :------------- |